ligato/docs/docs/developer-guide/control-flows.md

 vpp/interface/<interface-name-to-borrow-IP-from>/has-ip/true
 ```

-For more complex cases, which are outside of the scope of this example, it may
+---

-be desirable to define a dependency based on the presence and value of an assigned IP address.
-To achieve this, we could derive an empty value for each
-assigned IP address with key template like so:
+For more complex cases, you can define a dependency based on the presence and value of an assigned IP address.
+To achieve this, you derive an empty value for each assigned IP address with key template.

+Here is an example of a key template:
 ```
 vpp/interface/address/<interface-name>/<address>
 ```

 This complicates the situation for unnumbered interfaces.
-They are not
-able to reference a key of a specific value.
-Instead, they would need to
+They can't reference a key of a specific value.
+Instead, they would need to match any address-representing key.
+A single match satisfies the dependency.
-match any address-representing key, so that the dependency is satisfied with at least one match.

-With wildcards this could be expressed like so:
+Here is an example of a key with a wildcard:
 ```
 vpp/interface/address/<interface-name>/*
 ```

-The KV Scheduler offers a more generic solution than
+The KV Scheduler offers a more generic solution than wildcards.
-wildcards.
 The dependency is expressed using a callback denoted as `AnyOf`.
-The callback
-is a predicate, returning `true` or `false` for a given key.
-The semantics is
-similar to that of the wildcards.
-The dependency is considered satisfied, when the callback,
-for at least one of the existing configured or derived keys, returns `true`.
+The callback returns `true` or `false` for a given key.
+A callback returning `true`, for at least one of the existing configured or derived keys, satisfies the dependency.

 Lastly, it is possible for an unnumbered interface to exist even if the IP address(es)
 to borrow are not available.
-In this case, an unnumbered interface is
-derived from the interface value and processed by a separate `UnnumberedIfDescriptor` descriptor.
-It is this derived value that uses the `AnyOf` callback to trigger an IP address borrow action once the IP addresses become available.
+In this case, an unnumbered interface is derived from the interface value and processed by a separate `UnnumberedIfDescriptor` descriptor.
+This derived value uses the `AnyOf` callback to trigger an IP address borrow action once the IP addresses become available.

-The example also demonstrates that when the borrowed IP address is removed,
-the configuration of the unnumbered interface will not be impacted.
-It will only return
-the address before it is unassigned, and becomes an interface in L2 mode.
+This example demonstrates that an unnumbered interface configuration is not impacted by the removal of the borrowed IP address.
+It will only return the address before it is unassigned, and becomes an interface in L2 mode.

 ![CFD][cfd-unnumbered]